 Don’t assume strange behavior is caused by dementia

-Before you make any assumptions, it’s important to find the real cause of the problem.
+But before making any assumptions, it’s important to find the real cause of the problem.
 There are many treatable medical conditions that cause dementia-like symptoms.
-If symptoms start suddenly, that’s a sign it’s probably not dementia.
-Alzheimer’s and dementia progress gradually over years.

 7 health conditions with symptoms similar to dementia

 These 7 health conditions often cause symptoms similar to dementia in older adults.

 Once these conditions are diagnosed and properly treated, the troubling symptoms are usually eliminated.